Zekaric/ZWORD/README.md

  3.1 - File level markup.<br />
  3.2 - Inline level markup<br />

-# 1 - About Z:Doccer
+# 1 - About Z:WORD

 ## 1.1 - Description

+WORD : W)ords O)rganized R)udimentary D)ocumentation

-This program converts zdoc files to different targets.
+This program converts zword files to different targets.
 The the goals for speed of writing, modification, and generation of target formats.

 The format is a simple text file using simple markup for styling.